 Bitter Drink, Bitter Moon

-LP pressed on 180 gram vinyl and includes digital download
+LP pressed on 180 gram translucent orange vinyl and includes digital download

 Known for their uniquely brooding sound that frequently conjures desolate imagery, on Bitter Drink, Bitter MoonMBD capture that familiar tone but also explore new territory, developing a richer, full-bodied sound.